 If the guest post is for a B2B brand, I’ve had a lot of success promoting them on LinkedIn.
 And the beauty of LinkedIn is that you don’t have to have a big budget to promote them on the platform.
 I would say $100 per post.

 For B2C guest blog posts, I like Facebook.
 I recommend to my clients that they move some budget from traditional and less effective marketing strategies and promote posts on Facebook instead of self-promotional ads about their company.
 Consumers resonate more with content than they do with ads.

 My two cents.
 This tactic is definitely not for every blog on your list.

-In the first place, order social ads for your guest posts on better-performing blogs.
+In the first place, create Facebook ads for your guest posts on better-performing blogs.
 I’m referring to those that have higher metrics like domain authority, traffic, etc. These are the places where you can expect a return on your investment.

 I hope you enjoyed going behind the scenes of blogger outreach reality.

 As you can see, there’s more thought to give to some strategies before blindly implementing them.
 Blogger outreach isn’t math, and you can’t do it by someone’s proven formula.
 To understand how recipients see your pitch, always put yourself in their shoes.
 Would you accept your own offer?